loopwerk/SwiftMarkdown/README.md

 - `.title`, which removes the first title from the html output and instead makes it available as `result.title`
 - `.strikethrough`, which turns `~~text~~` into ~~text~~
+- `urlize`, which turns naked links into clickable links

 ## Installation